herbicider/HayatPrecheck/README.md

-# What's new?
+# Pharmacy Pre-Check Verification Agent

+## 🆕 What's New?

+**10/01/2025: Major VLM and LLM Enhancements**

+**🎯 Enhanced Multi-Step VLM Verification**:
+Upgraded to RTX5080 16GB to run Qwen2.5-VL-7B Q8 via LM Studio.
+Rerouted to the Vision Language Model system with a sophisticated 4-step analysis process:
+- **Step 1**: AI extracts visible text from data entry
+- **Step 2**: AI extract visible text from original prescription image
+- **Step 3**: Performs field-by-field comparison with semantic understanding
+- **Step 4**: Provides confidence scores (0-100) with detailed reasoning

+**🔧 JSON Format Enforcement**: Both VLM and LLM systems now feature standard JSON parsing:
+- Handles AI response variations and formatting inconsistencies
+- Ensures reliable field scoring and verification results
+- Unified JSON architecture across all AI verification methods

+**Medically trained LLM**: Currently using a medically trained Gemma3 4B model for LLM semantic analysis.
+In the future I plan to train a Hayat specific model.

-**08/25/2025: Vision Language Model (VLM) Integration** (Testing and improving)
+**08/25/2025: Vision Language Model (VLM) Integration**

 **🎯 VLM-Powered Direct Image Verification**: The system now supports Vision Language Models for direct prescription image comparison without OCR text extraction.
 This revolutionary approach analyzes screenshots directly using AI vision capabilities, providing superior accuracy for handwritten prescriptions and complex layouts while maintaining visual context and formatting.
-Configure your VLM server (I'm running Qwen2-VL on a 8Gb Vram PC, the low VRAM is limiting the size the of image, by which the verification quality is low.
-I have ordered the RTX 5080 16Gb for testing purpose.
-I stil counting on my nVIDIA DXG Spark order, expected mid Sep now.
-It should load the 70B model eaisly).
-All AIs are using the OpenAI API standard.
+Supports multiple models including Qwen2-VL, LLaVA-Next, and Phi-3.5-Vision for flexible deployment options.
+All AIs use the OpenAI API standard for seamless integration.
+I'm using Qwen2.5-VL-7B Q4_K_M on A770 8GB, all prompts are designed for this model.

-**08/23/2025: Major Improvement in OCR performance!**
+**08/23/2025: Major Improvement in OCR Performance!**

 **Asynchronous Processing**: The system now supports asynchronous processing for improved performance and responsiveness.
 Also the image pre-process is standardized regardless of the OCR engine selection.
 This allows for faster verification and reduced waiting times, especially when dealing with multiple prescriptions in a row. *Now it's as fast as I have to add delay timer for the next scan*.
 However, please be patient with the first time turning ON the monitor or the very first scan since it's loading a lot of libraries.

-**08/21/2025: Adaptive trigger for other software**
+**08/21/2025: Adaptive Trigger for Other Software**

-**Customized Trigger**: Instead of hardcoding the trigger to "Pre-Check Rx", the system now allows you to set a custom trigger area and keyword to star the verifying process.
+**Customized Trigger**: Instead of hardcoding the trigger to "Pre-Check Rx", the system now allows you to set a custom trigger area and keyword to start the verifying process.
 Also a separated "Rx#" area for detecting new prescriptions.
-I have made all settings to the config.json file and availabe on the streamlit settings page for easy configuration.
+I have made all settings available in the config.json file and accessible on the streamlit settings page for easy configuration.
 This allows you to adapt the system to work with any pharmacy software that has a similar pre-check verification process.

-**08/19/2025: AI incorporation**
+**08/19/2025: AI Incorporation** (Enhanced 10/09/2025)

-**AI-Powered Verification**: The system now is able to integrate with OpenAI-compatible APIs for intelligent text comparison and semantic matching.
+**Enhanced AI-Powered Verification**: The system integrates with OpenAI-compatible APIs for intelligent text comparison and semantic matching, now featuring **unified JSON formatting** for consistency with VLM systems.
 Configure your preferred AI endpoint, API key, and model through the dedicated AI settings page.
-Customize system and user prompts to optimize verification accuracy for your specific workflow.
-It allows you to choos what to use AI and what to use traditional fuzzy matching on a per-field basis for maximum flexibility and HIPAA compliance (NEVER send patient info to online AI).

-I tried *Gemma 3 1b* model but the accuracy was not satisfying, also tried different 3.2B and 4B models.
-Now I'm running *Mistral-7B-Q4-K_M* model via *llamacpp* on a Mac mini M1 8Gb, it fits the server capability and provided perfect balance between speed and accuracy.
-The default prompt and settings are set around this model.
-You can use a more powerful PC as the AI server but I'm trying to keep the cost low and efficient for small business.
-A used M1 Mac Mini 8Gb is only about $250, it's running my PHP8 for CRM, MySQL, sFTP, all python reports and now the local AI model fine.
-Well bang for the buck!
+**New JSON Architecture Features**:
+- **Structured Response Format**: All LLM responses now use standardized JSON format
+- **Enhanced Prompt Engineering**: Strict JSON enforcement prevents parsing errors
+- **Unified Processing**: Same robust parsing system as VLM for reliability
+- **Backward Compatibility**: Works seamlessly with existing OCR workflows
+- **Field-Level Control**: Choose AI vs traditional fuzzy matching per field type

+**Tested Model Performance**:
+- **Mistral-7B-Q4-K_M** via llamacpp (recommended): Perfect balance of speed and accuracy
+- **Phi-3 Mini**: Excellent for HIPAA-compliant local deployment
+- **Qwen2.5**: Superior multilingual and pharmaceutical terminology understanding
+- **Gemma3**: Cost-effective options for basic verification tasks

+**Hardware Requirements**: Successfully runs on Mac Mini M1 8GB, providing excellent cost-effectiveness for small pharmacies.
+The system can handle CRM, databases, file servers, and AI models simultaneously.

-**🔒 HIPAA Compliance Notice**: For maximum privacy protection, use local AI models (like Phi-3 mini, Gemma 3, or Qwen3 via llamacpp) instead of cloud-based APIs when processing patient data.
-During development and testing, I tested with Phi-3 mini to ensure sensitive information never leaves the premises.
+**🔒 Enhanced HIPAA Compliance**: For maximum privacy protection, use local AI models (Phi-3 mini, Gemma 3, or Qwen3 via llamacpp) instead of cloud-based APIs.
+The new JSON architecture ensures no patient data parsing errors while maintaining complete local processing.

 **08/15/2025: Major OCR Engine Update**